 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Santee-Lynches Regional Development Corporation basic financial statements.
-The schedule of cash receipts and distributions for the fiduciary fund is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The other supplementary information, as listed in the table contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The statement of cash flows for the fiduciary fund is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The other supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the other supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.